 Conceptual Framework & Objectives

-Coursework in elementary education is designed to meet standards of effective practice required for licensure and provide prospective teachers with opportunities to:
+Coursework and clinical experiences in teacher education are designed to meet standards of effective practice required for licensure and provide perspective teachers with opportunities to:

-Understand central concepts, tools of inquiry, and structures of disciplines taught in the elementary school
+- Understand central concepts, tools of inquiry, and structures of disciplines taught in elementary and secondary schools;

-Create instructional opportunities adapted to learners of diverse cultural backgrounds and abilities
+- Create instructional opportunities adapted to learners from diverse cultural backgrounds, and with exceptionalities;

-Understand and use formal and informal methods of student assessment
+- Understand and use formative and summative methods of student assessment;

-Collaborate with parents/guardians, families, school colleagues, and the community in an ethical manner
+- Collaborate with parents/ guardians, family, school colleagues, and the community in an ethical manner.